tufts-ml/hugheslab-onboarding/HOWTO_HPC_GettingStarted.md

 <https://github.com/tufts-ml-courses/comp150-bdl-19f-assignments//blob/master/hpc_example/README.md>

+The tutorial above will walk you through autoencoder (AE), just like in [BDL class Homework 4]().

+Will use "batch" workflow to explore several settings:

+    learning rate (lr) of 0.010 and 0.001 number of hidden units of 032, 128, and 512

+By launching *many separate* jobs, one for each configuration.

 Please be a good citizen when using the grid.
 Do not request too many resources at once or use more than you really need.